Best of Hannity: Donald Trump Jr. - December 25th, Hour 3

 I thought that was something that should have happened.

-We'll come right back.
+All right, quick, very quick, come right back.

-What they're trying to do is say, well, no, we we handed that off to local law enforcement.
+What they're trying to do is say, well, no, we handed that off to local law enforcement.

 Excuse me.